 Harry Farrugia was of Maltese ancestry and was born to Albert and Adele nee Diacono on the 17th May 1919 at Port Said, Egypt.
+[He was the eldest of four children.
+Harry's youngest brother Paul is also an artist.
+But he mainly drew / painted landscapes].
 The fatherís occupation is not known, although he may well have worked for the Suez Canal port authority or as a merchant.
 Harry was the first-born and had two brothers and a sister.
 Harry was tall, somewhat overweight, and wore thick glasses due to poor eyesight.
 He spoke English and French, but no Maltese and is not known to have ever set foot in Malta.
 He was a bit of a loner and never got married, although he had a number of girlfriends over the years.
 He was of a quiet and calm disposition.
 His bad eyesight was probably the reason why he saw no active service during the war, which he appears to have spent in Port Said.

 Farrugia first set foot in the UK, at age 27, on the 8th May 1946 aboard the ship MV Ajax, in Liverpool.
 His ship passenger register entry already listed him as an artist.
 He initially lived in London, later on moving to Chiswick, and finally to West Moors in Dorset.

 [Harry is the third passenger on the list.
 AB].